 This recipe for Coconut Ice Pops is not an exact copy of the typical ones found in an ice cream truck.
 I decided to put a San Diego spin on the classic with the addition of Mexican cinnamon.
 These pops are essentially frozen coconut horchata.
 The flavor is pure, light and oh so delicious.
 You can make “adult” versions of these pops by adding a little dark or spiced rum.
 Continue reading for the recipe below.
 Also, I have included an Instagram collage of my recent trip back to the East Coast.

 Here is a collection of Instagram photos from my recent trip to the East Coast.
 I started in my hometown of Hillsborough, NJ then visited Poughkeepsie, New York City, Princeton and Gettysburg connecting with old friends, family and memories.
-If you are on Instagram please come find me @brandiego.
-If you are not on Instagram, you can check out my photo stream here [with captions and locations].
+If you are on Instagram please come find me here.

 Well that’s it for my vacation photos.
 Before we get to the recipe, I wanted to share a quick tip on preparing coconut.
 I made several batches of these Coconut Ice Pops and found a super simple way to remove the brown skin from the coconut flesh.
 The secret?
 A vegetable peeler!
 After baking the coconut and removing the outer shell, easily cut away the skin with a peeler without wasting too much of the beautiful coconut meat.